yubrajbhoi/termux-python/Doc/library/datetime.rst

    and time, taking into account the time zone.

    Naive and aware :class:`!datetime` objects are never equal.
-   :class:`!datetime` objects are never equal to :class:`date` objects that are not also :class:`!datetime` instances, even if they represent the same date.

    If both comparands are aware, and have the same :attr:`!tzinfo` attribute, the :attr:`!tzinfo` and :attr:`~.datetime.fold` attributes are ignored and